-One of our long-term customers has created a successful App Store business of a niche educational gaming applications.
+One of our long-term customers has created a successful App Store business of niche educational gaming applications.
 The target audience for most of them are kids and their teachers.
 Most of them are games or have gaming elements in their core.
-Our team has been powering the development efforts for these applications through the course of more than 5 years.
+Our team has been powering the development efforts for these applications through the course of more than 6 years.

-The flagship product is the Bitsboad application.
+The flagship product is the Bitsboard application.
 It has been around for years and has obtained a large audience, consisting of teachers and parents.
-It is a large project, which basically consists of two parts: content creation, editing and sharing and 20+ games to play with the content.
-The initial codebase was built by the third party, but following a successful cooperation with Factorial Complexity on other projects, the customer has decided to hand over Bitsboard to Factorial Complexity.
+It is a large project, which basically consists of two parts: content creation, editing and sharing, and 20+ games to play with the content.
+It is built for iOS, supporting iPad as a primary device and iPhone as secondary (some features are only available on iPad).

 ABC Ninja is similar to the popular iOS bestseller Fruit Ninja, this game is about slicing objects with finger swipes.
 However, instead of fruit, the player slices letters while learning the alphabet.
-The game is built with cocos2d engine and utlizies some low-level OpenGL functionality to achieve cutting the letters and drawing the "swoosh" effect.
+The game is built with a cocos2d engine and utilizes some low-level OpenGL functionality to achieve cutting the letters and drawing the "swoosh" effect.

 Many more similar applications can be found here.